facebook pixel code for steps initiative

 “Yonge and St. Clair is one of Toronto’s most desirable neighbourhoods, and creating a landmark piece of public art in collaboration with one of the world’s most influential street artists reflects the area’s unique geography.”

-STEPS curated a shortlist international acclaimed artists who would have the technical skills for this project.
-We needed to use a swing stage to produce this work, and had to navigate unique site challenges like no ground access, and a variation of wall compositions.
-We produced this eight storey mural in collaboration with acclaimed British artist PHLEGM, a muralist and illustrator known for his fantastical, ethereal scenes.
-His work is instantly recognizable and can be found across the world adorning high profile institutions, houses, factories, and in the interstitial spaces of cities everywhere.
+STEPS curated a shortlist of international acclaimed artists who would have the technical skills for this project.
+We needed to use a swing stage to produce this work, and had to navigate unique site challenges like no ground access and a variation of wall compositions.
+We produced this eight-storey mural in collaboration with acclaimed British artist PHLEGM, a muralist and illustrator known for his fantastical, ethereal scenes.
+His work is instantly recognizable and can be found across the world adorning high-profile institutions, houses, factories, and in the interstitial spaces of cities everywhere.

 While this project was international in scope, it was inspired by insights shared by hundreds of local residents and business owners about what the neighbourhood, and Toronto, mean to them.
 Look closely and see if you can spot any familiar places!